gtshinde/bank_customer_churn_analysis/README.md

-# Churn Analysis Project for ABC Bank
+# Churn Analysis Project for CBC Bank

 ## Executive Summary
-This project analyzes customer churn at ABC Bank to identify key factors influencing churn and develop actionable insights for retention strategies.
+This project analyzes customer churn at CBC Bank to identify key factors influencing churn and develop actionable insights for retention strategies.
 Leveraging tools like Excel, Power BI, and GitHub, we provide an in-depth exploration of customer demographics, behavior, and satisfaction to drive business improvements.

 ---